Location scouting in Tunisia: Dunes, dar's and deserted villages

 Unable to explore more of the capital and other regions of Tunisia, we all left feeling that Tunisia had a solid selection of locations to warrant serious consideration.
 Being a cost-effective alternative to north African settings only furthers its potential.
 Moreover, the hospitality we received suggested that Tunisia would provide a film friendly environment for any incoming production.

-The Location Guide would like to thank The Tozeur International Film Festival and the Ministry of Culture for the hard work of all those involved who made the tour such a great success.
+The Location Guide would like to thank The Tozeur International Film Festival and the hard work of all those involved who made the tour such a great success.

 Photographs featured in this article were graciously provided by Location Managers Tom Goad and Michael Wesley